-The names of Great

-Lakes are Superior,

-Michigan and Erie.

-Huron, Ontario,

-Lake Superior is the largest of these

-five lakes.
-It lies
+The names of Great Lakes are Superior, Huron, Ontario, Michigan and Erie.
+Lake Superior is the largest of these five lakes.
+It lies higher upstream than others.

-higher upstream

-than others.

-58 RESOURCES AND DEVELOPMENT
+Word Origin

+The term 'textile' is derived from the Latin word texere which means to weave.

-Fig 5.10: World : Major cotton textile manufacturing regions
+Fig 5.10: World: Major cotton textile manufacturing regions